Rangisal/Cedit_Risk_Analysis/README.md

 # Results:

-- Naive Random Oversampling
+- Naive Random Oversampling - the balanced accuracy score and the precision and recall scores as follows

---
-- SMOTE Oversampling
+- SMOTE Oversampling - the balanced accuracy score and the precision and recall scores as follows
-- Undersampling
+- Undersampling - the balanced accuracy score and the precision and recall scores as follows
-- Combination (Over and Under) Sampling
+- Combination (Over and Under) Sampling - the balanced accuracy score and the precision and recall scores as follows
-- Balanced Random Forest Classifier
+- Balanced Random Forest Classifier - the balanced accuracy score and the precision and recall scores as follows
-- Easy Ensemble AdaBoost Classifier
+- Easy Ensemble AdaBoost Classifier - the balanced accuracy score and the precision and recall scores as follows

-There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models (15 pt)
+There is a bulleted list that describes  of all six machine learning models (15 pt)

 # Summary: